-Sponsors will most often contribute financial means that they can be invested in uniforms, travel costs, equipment or whatever else your needs are.
-Sponsoring teams and events gives them massive traffic.
-In order to increased sales, heightened brand awareness and customer loyalty.
+Sponsors will most often contribute financial means that they can be invested in uniforms, travel costs, equipment, or whatever else your needs are.
+Sponsoring teams and events give them massive traffic.
+In order to increase sales, heightened brand awareness, and customer loyalty.

-Personal branding is the way that people marketing themselves and their career as brands.
-In China the best way to make your personal branding is to use social networks as a communication opportunity to reach a significant portion of China’s population.
+Personal branding is the way that people market themselves and their careers as brands.
+In China, the best way to make your personal branding is to use social networks as a communication opportunity to reach a significant portion of China’s population.

-An intelligent personal branding player strategy can remarkably raise your profile of an overseas player with greater exposure.
+An intelligent personal branding player strategy can remarkably raise your profile as an overseas player with greater exposure.
 For players, Personal branding means product endorsement deals.
-In China, you can find football star endorsements in many fields from sporting goods to computer to video games.
+In China, you can find football star endorsements in many fields from sporting goods to computers to video games.

 It’s also a big opportunity for Football Clubs because having a good influence and income are very important.
-The long-term development is crucial for increasing the financial support.
-Friendly games, sales of shirts and other products of the club in China is the most dynamic way to achieve goals at the same time.
+Long-term development is crucial for increasing financial support.
+Friendly games, sales of shirts, and other products of the club in China is the most dynamic way to achieve goals at the same time.

 All these massive opportunities can be very profitable for clever individuals.
 For entering into the Chinese online eco-system, you must develop a star’s reputation and visibility on the right Chinese platforms.

-It’s very important for every Football clubs to build a strong E-Commerce ecosystem in China.
-In fact, Chinese fans search every information or new about their favorite club Online and they will very happy to know that they can directly purchase their favorite sport or club equipment online.
+It’s very important for every Football club to build a strong E-Commerce ecosystem in China.
+In fact, Chinese fans search for every piece of information or news about their favorite club Online and they will very happy to know that they can directly purchase their favorite sport or club equipment online.

 The Chinese president Xi Jinping wants to boost the profile of the Chinese Super League.
 China has a growing middle class; the consumption habits are more and more sophisticated, with a huge appetite for social media.
-Football industry in China faces many challenges but also have great potential.
-Despite the absence of powerful domestic football player, European football club and professional football education in China is full of business opportunities.
-Football is on the TV all the time here, not just the Premier League or the Champions League, but all the European league.
+The football industry in China faces many challenges but also has great potential.
+Despite the absence of powerful domestic football player, European football club and professional football education in China is full of business opportunities

 Huawei decided to invest in European clubs such as Arsenal, Paris Saint-Germain, and AC Milan.
 The Wanda Group, a Chinese property developer and cinema operator, which in March acquired sponsorship rights to all FIFA competitions until 2030.
 West Bromwich Albion, Aston Villa, and Wolver Hampton Wanderers are the most recent clubs to attract Chinese owners.
 There are a lot of Chinese powerful football clubs such as Shanghai SIPG, Tianjin Quanjian, Jiangsu Suning… In 2014, Alibaba Group Holding Ltd., led by founder Jack Ma, paid 1.2 billion yuan ($193 million) for owning 50% of the Guangzhou Evergrande soccer team’s share.